 Wisdom Tooth Removal

 In most cases, wisdom tooth removal is not a major task, or takes too long.
-Local anaesthesia may be fine, which can be used in conjunction with intravenous sedation to reduce anxiety.
+Local anaesthesia should be fine, which can be used in conjunction with intravenous sedation to reduce anxiety.
 General anaesthesia is also available.

 A little bleeding is common after dental surgery, which can be stemmed with a gauze pad and gentle pressure if not stopping naturally.
 Rinsing with warm salt water for a few days will keep the area clean and help avoid infection.

-Care At Our Clinic
+Care At Our London Clinic

-Every staff member you deal with will understand your case and support our ethos of excellent personal care.
+Every staff member you deal with will understand your case and support our ethos of personal care.
 If we can help with current, or potential wisdom tooth issues, please get in touch at any time.